 Our wine and beer selections are carefully curated to reflect our support of small-scale, artisan producers who use natural and traditional methods to create beautiful products.
 In many cases, we have visited the producers and seen their work in progress and in some case, we have developed close personal friendships with them.
-In either case, it is this relationship that allows us to have complete trust in the integrity of their products.
+In either case, it is these relationships that allow us to have complete trust in the integrity of their products.

 We welcome you to visit our Cambridge store to explore our selection.
-We also offer the monthly Formaggio Kitchen take-home wine class, where we select three bottles of wine and provide extensive producer and tasting notes for you to enjoy at home.
 Our buyers are frequently in the store to answer any of your questions and you can always send us your queries via email.

 Craft beer in the United States has been growing tremendously in the past several years.
 Both consumers and producers are in sync with each other as both traditional and innovative beers are being produced every day to meet the ever-growing demand of our beer-loving customers.